Alvise Pérez: Member of the European Parliament

 During his first plenary session in the European Parliament on 16 July 2024, Pérez confirmed his intention to transform SALF into a full-fledged political party and to contest the next general election.
 Initially, Pérez joined negotiations between Alternative for Germany and other European far-right parties for the formation of a new parliamentary group, which materialized into the formation of Europe of Sovereign Nations (ESN).
 However, despite Hungarian MP László Toroczkai announcing that SALF would join the group, they pulled out minutes before the formal presentation of ESN.
 Subsequently, SALF requested to join the European Conservatives and Reformists Group (ECR)—which Vox had left shortly before.
 In December, ECR allowed Solier and Junco to join the group as individual members while Pérez remained in the Non-Inscrits, owing to the legal investigation for illegal funding on him.

 On 22 October 2025, the European Parliament announced starting the process to remove his parliamentary immunity.
+Pérez' immunity was removed on 28 April 2026.

+In 2026, Transparency International included him in a list of 14 MEPs shared to Politico Europe who had not declared external income.
+Pérez had previously committed to declaring his income as an influencer at the end of each year (estimated to be €20,000 per month) but had not done so since being elected.